agateau/cmakedoc/README.md

-# CMakeHelp
+# CMakeDoc

 ## What is it?

-CMakeHelp is a command-line tool to read CMake documentation.
+CMakeDoc is a command-line tool to read CMake documentation.
 It lets you search through CMake commands, modules, variables and properties before displaying the selected topic with `less` or the pager defined in `$PAGER`.